Isabella Di Lenardo

 Fields of expertise

-Isabella di Lenardo is senior scientist in Digital Humanities and Urban History.
+Isabella di Lenardo is research scientist in Digital Humanities and Urban History.

 I sistemi di immagini nell’archivio digitale di Vico Magistretti

 La messa a disposizione in linea dell’archivio digitalizzato di Vico Magistretti che raggruppa decine di migliaia di disegni preparatori, disegni tecnici e fotografie prodotte tra 1946 e il 2006, apre la strada a un grande rinnovamento delle ricerche sul designer e architetto italiano.
 L’apertura di questo archivio così speciale ci invita a immaginare diverse prospettive che possono essere considerate per esplorare, visualizzare e studiare un tale insieme di documenti.Narrare con l'Archivio.
 Forum internazionale, 19 novembre 2020, Milan, Italy, Novembre 19, 2020.